kodecocodes/ios-interview/iOS Specific Questions/README.md

 What are singletons and what's a good use case for them in iOS applications?

-Are arrays value types or reference types in swift?
+Are arrays value types or reference types in Swift?

-What's the different between atomic and nonatomic?

 ## Any Questions

-If you have any questions, comments or concerns, open a Github Issue on this repository.
+If you have any questions, comments or concerns, open a GitHub issue on this repository.